 Each member of the STRONG team has a background in treating children and adolescents with challenging emotional and behavioral issues and brings unique experience to the group setting.
 Our team consists of Mental Health Technicians, Mental Health Professionals, Experiential Therapists, and Licensed Professional Counselors, under the clinical direction of a Licensed Psychologist.

-St. Marcus Lutheran School: North Campus is the location of the STRONG program.
+The STRONG MILWAUKEE Center is the location of the STRONG program.

 Interested in learning more on the STRONG Day Treatment program?
 Ready to begin a screening for your child or adolescent in a day treatment program that provides intensive mental health care?
 For both of these, get started by clicking the buttons below.